Westbury

 The island caters well for animal lovers!
 If you are one don’t miss:

 Wildheart Animal Sanctuary – home to rescued lions and tigers as well as many other animals.
-Two new rescued tigers are arriving mid-February 2023.
+Two new rescued tigers arrivedin 2023.
 Destined to be butchered for Chinese Medicine, they will now live out thier life on the Island.
+The Sanctuary is currently rasing funds to rescue 2 bears - Bengi and Balu, incacerated in a concrete cage in Azerbaijan.

 Donkey Sanctuary – a great place to visit.
 You can even adopt a donkey and check the website for take a donkey for a walk day!